Point Clouds in Implicit Modeling

 To drive a field or create implicit geometry, you can import a point cloud or create one from scratch.

 Many of the contexts in Inspire Implicit Modeling permit you to drive the properties of a geometry with a field.
 Examples include changing the relative density or thickness of a lattice, or the radius of a fillet at different points in space.
 If the field used to control this sizing is defined from geometry, this is very straightforward.
-However, users often only know about the sizing requirements at specific points in space.
+However, you often only know about the sizing requirements at specific points in space.
 The sizing elsewhere is less strict and can be generated automatically using different interpolation techniques, drawing influence from nearby locations where information is supplied.
 This scenario is handled using the Point Cloud context in Implicit Modeling.

 The Point Cloud context asks you to provide data at known locations in space by specifying the x-, y-, and z-coordinate of each point, and also the scalar value of the field at that point.
-Point cloud data in this format can be imported from a .csv file, or created from scratch using the user interface.
+Point cloud data in this format can be imported from a .csv file or created from scratch using the user interface.
 The scalar values could be derived from simulation results, known quantities based on engineering experience, driven by an equation, etc. For every position in a field that is not represented explicitly by a point in the cloud, the scalar value is created automatically using interpolation.
 Example interpolation techniques include Inverse Distance Weighting and Nearest Neighbor interpolation.

 Inverse Distance Weighting behaves much like gravitation.
 For example, a point particle positioned between the earth and the moon would experience the gravitational effects of both the earth and the moon.
 The contribution of gravitation from the earth and the moon depends on the position of the point particle relative to both bodies, and the strength of the gravitational field from each body at that location.
 The same is true in Inverse Distance Weighting interpolation, where the influence of each of the cloud’s points (and their respective scalar values) at a certain position in space depends on the distance to each point in the cloud and the sign and magnitude of the scalar values.
 In the example image, below, Inverse Distance weighting has been used to smoothly interpolate the known relative density values of the lattice that have been specified at the point locations.

 Nearest Neighbor interpolation is simpler to imagine.
 Each position in the field adopts the scalar value of the nearest point in the point cloud.
-This technique forces abrupt changes in the resulting Interpolating Scalar field as nearby positions in space may "snap" to different scalar values.
+This technique forces abrupt changes in the resulting Interpolating Scalar field as nearby positions in space might "snap" to different scalar values.

 Create a Point Cloud